Balazs9/battle-of-ships/README.md

 - Create a new Heroku app

-- Set the buildbacks to Python and NodeJS
+- Set the buildpacks to Python and NodeJS

 - Link the heroku app to the repository